 Make a note of things you’re doing for yourself every day.
 See how long it’s been since you went out with a friend and talked about something other than your relationship.
 Or at least talked about your relationship without issuing death threats and dissolving into tears.
 Practice a little self-love.
 Structure and a timeline lend a little certainty to this whole overwhelming process of recovering from infidelity.
 And sometimes, that’s just what you need.

 Related Reading: 11 Feelings One Goes Through After Being Cheated On

 Assuming you have decided to stay together, a key and perhaps final stage of these infidelity recovery stages is to actively work on your relationship.
 Now, ‘final’ doesn’t really mean it’s all done with – working on a relationship is technically a lifelong process after all.

 “There are couples who decide to work on their relationship after the whole turbulent phase that they’ve been through.
 Both mutually decide to give things another try.
-This is the time where therapeutic assistance is of utmost importance.
-In therapy, or couple’s counseling they are guided to connect as two new people, keeping in mind not to have any major secrets from each other,” says Devaleena.
+This is the time when therapeutic assistance is of utmost importance.
+In therapy or couple’s counseling they are guided to connect as two new people, keeping in mind not to have any major secrets from each other,” says Devaleena.

 “Then, couples are also taught how to effectively disclose uncomfortable issues and communicate with patience rather than pettiness.
 They are taught to reconnect with themselves first, know themselves better and then reconnect with the other,” she adds.